 The city is located at about 7400 feet in elevation this thin air in basin surrounded by mountains help trap in the air pollution.
 A smoking active volcano is always in the background.
 They have an occasional earthquake.
 The last big one was in 1985, it destroyed parts of the city and killed at least 5000.
 You do not visit México City to just get away from it all and relax.

-The city is a very in your face experience.
+México City is a very in your face experience.
 You can walk by a street performer, a bakery, a vendor grilling meats, clothing store and a broken sewer line all in the same block.
-Keep a pocket full of change, help out the college kid singing opera or the organ grinder with the fake monkey.
+So many places to visit in Mexico City.
+Travel with a pocket full of change, help out the college kid singing opera or the organ grinder with the fake monkey.

 Palacio de Bella Artes